 (Photo: courtesy of Amy Prendergast, Perth, Western Australia)

-The Caterpillar is green, tapering to a point at the front and a fork at the rear.
-A pale red-edged yellow lateral line extends each side from the tip of the head to the tip of the tail.
+In later instars, the head changes to taper to a point at the front, and a pale red-edged yellow lateral line develops, extending each side from the tip of the head to the tip of the tail.

-The caterpillar rests with its true legs tucked forwards around its mouth parts, so that its head capsule is almost hidden.
+These later instars rest with the true legs tucked forwards around the mouth parts, so that its head capsule is almost hidden.

 The caterpillar feeds on the leaves of